Juliosezar/My_ZSH_Shell/README.md

  - docker command helping
  - saving last directory and start shell in that dir
  - use lazy-git for term-ui git control
+ - use git cz for conventional commits with "gc" shortcut

 run yazi with "f" and enter
 run lazy-git wit "lg" and enter